Income tax in the United States

 The 2015 edition of Form 1040, the tax form used for personal federal income tax returns filed by U.S. residents

 The United States federal government and most state governments impose an income tax.
 They are determined by applying a tax rate, which may increase as income increases, to taxable income, which is the total income less allowable deductions.
 Income is broadly defined.
 Individuals and corporations are directly taxable, and estates and trusts may be taxable on undistributed income.
 Partnerships are not taxed (with some exceptions in the case of federal income taxation), but their partners are taxed on their shares of partnership income.
 Residents and citizens are taxed on worldwide income, while nonresidents are taxed only on income within the jurisdiction.
 Several types of credits reduce tax, and some types of credits may exceed tax before credits.
-An alternative tax applies at the federal and some state levels.
+Most business expenses are deductible.
+Individuals may deduct certain personal expenses, including home mortgage interest, state taxes, contributions to charity, and some other items.
+Some deductions are subject to limits, and an Alternative Minimum Tax (AMT) applies at the federal and some state levels.

 Taxpayers generally must self assess income tax by filing tax returns.
 Advance payments of tax are required in the form of withholding tax or estimated tax payments.
 Taxes are determined separately by each jurisdiction imposing tax.
 Due dates and other administrative procedures vary by jurisdiction.
 April 15 following the tax year is the deadline for individuals to file tax returns for federal and many state and local returns.
 Tax as determined by the taxpayer may be adjusted by the taxing jurisdiction.
+Forty-two states and some localities in the United States levy a state income tax on individuals, while forty-seven states tax the income of corporations.

 From Wikipedia, the free encyclopedia · View on Wikipedia